millerms/CranburyChiropractic/index.md

 <div class="page__lead" markdown="1">
 Welcome to Cranbury Chiropractic in Norwalk, CT.
 If you’re dealing with **lower back or neck pain**, **sciatica**, **headaches**, **balance concerns**, or other mechanical pain, we take a practical, neurologic approach: precise adjustments, short targeted exercises, and modern tools like Class III cold laser and ESWT shockwave when they’re a good fit.

-The goal is steady, meaningful change so you can move confidently, sleep better, and get back to work or sport.
+We start by mapping your **limiter**—the mobility, control, or tissue-irritability pattern most holding you back—then build a plan that respects your goals and schedule.
+The goal is steady, meaningful change so you can move confidently, sleep better, and get back to work or sports.
 We care for people of all ages; many of our patients are seniors.
 </div>

 **Sensory → brain → motor:** Every visit reinforces the same loop.
-We test how your sensory systems (eyes, inner ear, joints, skin) talk to your brain, update that map with precise input, and update motor output so movement, steadiness, and even blood-vessel tone respond with less effort.
+We test how your sensory systems (eyes, inner ear, joints, skin) talk to your brain, update that map with precise input, and reinforce motor output so movement, steadiness, and even blood-vessel tone respond with less effort.
 {: .reveal .reveal--up }